mpjan/paceml/README.md

 The parser should first tokenize the PaceML document by breaking it down into individual elements, such as metadata, zone definitions, intervals, repetitions, calculations, and free-form notes.

-Comments should be ignored during parsing.
+Comments and blank lines should be ignored during parsing.

-Blank lines should be skipped.

 ##### 3.1.2 Order of Parsing